precice/precice.github.io/pages/docs/tooling/tooling-builtin.md

 binprecice dtd
 ```

-This prints the XML reference to the console in various flavours.
+This prints the XML reference to the console in various flavors.

 ### `md`